 As strange as it may seem, despite the benefits, despite the relatively low cost or training to start, and the amazing benefits of HeavyHand exercise… the exercise has in many ways died out.
 Surely Dr. Schwartz’ untimely death was partly to blame.
 Soon after his passing, manufacturers exited the market.
 There was much more profit potential chasing the “latest greatest” fad it seemed.

 Still, some people recognize the value of Dr. Schwartz’ work still today.
-For them, HeavyHands weights are occasionally still available on Ebay.com … their supply is sporadic and the selection of weights is generally pathetic.
+For them, HeavyHands weights are occasionally still available on Ebay.com … their supply is sporadic, and the selection of weights is pathetic.

-Thankfully entrepreneur Michael Senoff of WeightedHands.com began producing replacement weights and also specialized ergonomic handles for “HeavyHands” exercise, the prospects for finding new equipment were virtually nill.
+Thankfully entrepreneur Michael Senoff of WeightedHands.com began producing replacement weights and also specialized ergonomic handles for “HeavyHands” exercise, the prospects for finding new equipment were virtually nil.
 Now, thanks to Senoff, the HeavyHands enthusiast can progress from the smallest weights used at the beginning to the heavier weights required for maximum strength endurance development.
-Finally, people are able to progress as far as they want using HeavyHands.
+Finally, people can progress as far as they want using HeavyHands.
 Once again, Dr. Schwartz’ proven methods are helping a new generation of exercise and weight loss enthusiasts.